 The entire proposal, of course, flew completely in the face of global market realities.
 We have lost touch with what is actually happening in the marketplace.

 Bill Perry was the first to really understand that with respect to defense technology.
 Because of rapid technological change, the military has been shifting to commercial products and away from specially designed items.
 That puts them in the position of relying on civilian producers whose major markets are civilian and export.
 Those producers win the competitiveness race by staying ahead of their competition, and they do that by plowing their profits back into R&D on next generation products.
-America’s future lies in our ability to keep on winning that race.

 That only works if they have profits, which requires exports.
 Thus, Perry concluded that exporting was a key element of our ability to make advanced defense technologies and the Pentagon’s ability to buy them.